paru-de/sandbox/isbn_draft.md

 ## Dissecting an ISBN

-Let's look at all the different parts that make up a ISBN:
+Let's look at all the different parts that make up an ISBN:

 | EAN | Group | Publisher | Title | Check digit |
 | --- | ----- | --------- | ----- | ----------- |